The path exploration techniques lets you do things like:

-Path analysis currently supports the following metrics:
+Path exploration currently supports the following metrics:

 The Event count metric counts the number of events triggered for each node of a path.
-Event count is the result of aggregating across all users and all sessions in the analysis time frame.
+Event count is the result of aggregating across all users and all sessions in the exploration time frame.

 For example, when a user opens the home page, navigates to a product page, then returns to the home page before navigating to another product page, all within 30 minutes, the path shows two home screen_view events for the home page and one screen_view event for each product page in the first step.

-For example, when a user opens the home page, navigates to a product page, and then returns to the home page before navigating to another product page within the timeframe selected, the path will show one home page user on the starting point and one product page user for each product in the first step.
+For example, when a user opens the home page, navigates to a product page, and then returns to the home page before navigating to another product page within the time frame selected, the path will show one home page user on the starting point and one product page user for each product in the first step.

-Include or exclude data from path analysis
+Include or exclude data from path exploration